nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 </section>
 ```

 If the section is untitled, the `aria-label` attribute is required to be used instead and have an appropriate label assigned to it.
-This will usually be addressed in the Editing Instructions, but here follows a list of default values to be used for generic sections that are often untitled in books, that should be used if there are no other instructions given by the Ordering Agency:
+This will usually be addressed in the Editing Instructions, but below you will find a list of default values for generic sections often untitled in books, that should be used if there are no other instructions given by the Ordering Agency:

 | Section identification   | Default `aria-label` value |
 |--------------------------|----------------------------|